YehLi/xmodaler/docs/_build/html/_sources/tutorials/custom_datasets.md.txt

         return item_dict
 ```
 The function can do arbitrary things and should return the data dict in either of the following formats:

-* X-modaler’s standard dataset dict using builtin keys defined in `xmodaler/config/constants.py` will make it work with many other builtin features in X-modaler, so it’s recommended to use it when it’s sufficient.
+* X-modaler’s standard dataset dict using builtin keys defined by `xmodaler.config.kfg`.
+This will make it work with many other builtin features in X-modaler, so it’s recommended to use it when it’s sufficient.
 * Any custom format.
-You can also return arbitrary dict in your own format by adding extra keys for new tasks.
+You can also return arbitrary dict in your own format by adding extra keys to `xmodaler.config.kfg` for new tasks.
 Then you will need to handle them properly downstream as well.